Stephanie Beacham: Career

-In 1992, Beacham starred opposite Christopher Plummer in the film Secrets, and followed this with a role in the television series To Be the Best with Anthony Hopkins.
+In 1992, Beacham starred opposite Christopher Plummer in the film Secrets, and followed this with a role in the television miniseries To Be the Best with Anthony Hopkins.
 In 1993, Beacham played Countess Regina Bartholomew in the Star Trek: The Next Generation episode "Ship in a Bottle".
-Later in 1993, Beacham signed on to play Dr. Kristin Westphalen in the NBC science fiction series seaQuest DSV, produced by Steven Spielberg.
+Later in 1993, she signed on to play Dr. Kristin Westphalen in the NBC science fiction series seaQuest DSV, produced by Steven Spielberg.
 Her character was the chief oceanographer and medical doctor for the submarine seaQuest, however Beacham left the programme after its first season.
 Throughout the 1990s, she continued to make guest appearances on television programmes, working in both the UK and the US.
 Beacham was a judge on both Miss Universe 1994 and Miss World 2000.
 In 1995, Beacham starred in the play The Father alongside Edward Fox and in 1996, she starred in the BBC drama No Bananas which was set during World War II, and later appeared in the music video for Simply Red's single "Never Never Love" alongside Rula Lenska and Billie Whitelaw.
 For much of the remainder of the 1990s, Beacham appeared in roles in theatre; she played Mrs. Cheveley in a production of An Ideal Husband in Broadway in the US from 1996 to 1997 before embarking on a theatre tour of Australia in the same play and role in 1998.

 In 2002, Beacham played Elizabeth I in the play Elizabeth Rex at the Birmingham Repertory Theatre.
 Later that year she appeared in two American romantic comedy films: Unconditional Love and Would I Lie to You?.
 In 2003, Beacham returned to the UK to take a role in the ITV prison drama Bad Girls.
 She played inmate Phyllida "Phyl" Oswyn for four years, partnered with Beverly "Bev" Tull (played by Amanda Barrie) as the "Costa Cons".
 She remained with the series to the end in 2006.
 In 2006, she played the Wicked Witch in a production of Snow White and the Seven Dwarves in Guildford.
 She appeared there again the following year in a production of Jack and the Beanstalk.
 She also appeared in the 2006 movie Love and Other Disasters.
 She returned to stage work and toured the UK in 2007 as a lead in the Noël Coward play Hay Fever.
 Later that year, she competed in the 2007 series of the BBC's Strictly Come Dancing with professional partner Vincent Simone, though she was eliminated early in the competition (the second of fourteen celebrities) on 14 October 2007.
 In 2008, Beacham filmed scenes for Steven Berkoff's film, then known as Naked in London but later released as Moving Target.